The intranet solution you’re considering may tick the boxes for the features you need, but is it intuitive enough for your staff to use?

 Not all minds think alike, and you can assume that there will be misspellings, incorrect capitalisation, variations and mistyped searches within your intranet system.
 A strong search function will be able to auto-suggest correct spellings for these search enquiries and help the user to find the results they’re seeking.
 Analytics on failed searches can be used to pinpoint any recurring issues.

 People often use Boolean search modifiers such as ‘and’, ‘or’ and ‘not’ to narrow down within their searches in Google, and many will use these modifiers within their workplace intranet system too.
-A quality intranet solution will be equipped to use these terms to deliver better tailored results to the end user.
+A quality digital solution that prioritises intranet user experience will be equipped to use these terms to deliver better tailored results to the end user.

-Menus are just as essential to the user experience of your intranet solution as the search function, so these navigational signposts must be clear, consistent and predictable.
+The usability of a menu must be addressed in order to deliver a great digital employee experience.
+The menu will house the intranet's search function, meaning these navigational signposts must be clear, consistent and predictable to optimise your staff’s intranet experience.
 Consider the following menu factors when assessing an intranet’s usability:

 - Choose horizontally designed menus over vertical menus, which can take up valuable page space and potentially block useful information.